atari-1337/discord.lua/README.md

 ## About

-This is a Discord API wrapper written in Lua.
+This is a Discord API wrapper written in Roblox Lua.
 The Source code of the Module can be found here and is written in pure Luau.
-However it does not contain events since connecting to the discord gateway requires a Websocket, but it is not possible in Lua.
+However it does not contain events since connecting to the discord gateway requires a Websocket, which is not possible in Lua.
 You would need to use heroku to connect it up.

 ## How to use